Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 There was a little bit of accountability.
 We check in online once a week to make sure we were on track.
 But what really helped was it’s every day.
 Well, six days.
 Six days a week, there’s some work out you’re supposed to be doing.
-Sometimes, you’re sick or you get too busy and then you just — I picked up where I left off.
-The regularity what was made it into a habit of working out.
+Sometimes, you’re sick or you get too busy and then you just — I just picked up where I left off.
+The regularity of it was what made it into a habit of working out.

-One of the things I’ve discovered for — well, anything like writing, creating video content, creating a podcast is — if you get irregularity to it.
+One of the things I’ve discovered for — well, anything like writing, creating video content, creating a podcast is — if you get a regularity to it.
 And the thing is, the reason why there’s resistance is if you think it’s a big deal.
 I’ve tricked myself into thinking it’s not a big deal.
-One of the things I did was, for writing, is I write .
-You can write an email because you notice, like, “When you’re ready in sense” like somebody pisses you up, or you’re really passionate about something, you can sit there forever and just write.
+One of the things I did was, for writing, is I write emails.
+You can write an email because you notice, like, when you’re really incensed like somebody pisses you up, or you’re really passionate about something, you can sit there forever and just write.
 People on Reddit, or those old forums, they’ll write long essays and not even realize it because they’re just so pissed.

 Instead of doing P90X, there’s another program called P90, I think.
 There are 10-minute workouts.
 You can just start with 10-minutes.
-Trick your brain into doing it.
-If you go to the gym to do it, or if you go to [INAUDIBLE] or whatever, you’re not going to just work out for 10 minutes, not after a while.
+You trick your brain into doing it.
+If you go to the gym to do it, or if you go to then to your condo gym or whatever, you’re not going to just work out for 10 minutes, not after a while.
 You already got all dressed up and into your work out gear, and you’re going to shower after.
 You might as well do another 10 minutes.
 Actually, you know, it’s 20 minutes, 30 minutes, but you get into this regularity of it.
 You trick your brain into just starting it.

 When it came down to approaching women, I used to do this to teach my students.
 I probably do this myself 10+ years ago is how I figured it out.
 You just start moving your legs.
 She’s there.
 You’re frozen.
-You’re scared.
-Your anxiety.
+You’re scared, anxiety.
 Look away and just start moving your feet forwards her.
 That momentum, before you know it, you’re there.
-Now, she’s looking at you.
+And then now you have, she’s seeing you walk towards her so now, she’s looking at you.
 Now, you got [INAUDIBLE] office.
 It’s ridiculous, right?
-You’re just tricking your elicit brain into thinking, “Well, you’re distracting me, elicit brain, in that case.”
+You’re just tricking your lizard brain into thinking, “Well, you’re distracting me, lizard brain, in that case.”